-Furthermore, the following opportunities, gaps and recommendations have been identified in the Western

-Cape Climate Change Response Strategy Biennial Monitoring & Evaluation Report 2015/16 (Birch et al., n.d.) for the biodiversity and ecosystem goods and services sector:
+Furthermore, the following opportunities, gaps and recommendations have been identified in the Western Cape Climate Change Response Strategy Biennial Monitoring & Evaluation Report 2015/16 (Birch et al.,

 - Better data sharing is needed between government entities - Finding comprehensive information on the numbers/hectares of aliens cleared is problematic - Informally protected areas are hard to track, as the data is often patchy or outdated. - Set fact-based climate change targets for this focus area. - There is a need to expand the conservation estate within these corridors. - Local community stewardship over corridors and unprotected areas should be promoted.